ms/buildtogether.tech/src/important.md

     down and laptops should be closed during in-person meetings.

 Take minutes.
-:   Someone other than the moderator should take <span i="minutes (of
+:   Someone other than the moderator should take [% i "minutes (of
-    meetings)">point-form notes</span> about the most important information that was shared, and about every decision that was made or every task that was assigned to someone.
+    meetings)" %]point-form notes[% /i %] about the most important information that was shared, and about every decision that was made or every task that was assigned to someone.
 This responsibility should rotate each meeting so that everyone has to take a turn; otherwise, as discussed in <a section="teams"/>,